-MS1-12-1 uses algebraic and graphical techniques to evaluate and construct arguments in a range of familiar and unfamiliar contexts MS1-12-2 analyses representations of data in order to make predictions and draw conclusions

-MS1-12-3 interprets the results of measurements and calculations and makes judgements about their reasonableness

-MS1-12-4 analyses simple two-dimensional and three-dimensional models to solve practical problems

-MS1-12-5 makes informed decisions about financial situations likely to be encountered post-school

-MS1-12-6 represents the relationships between changing quantities in algebraic and graphical forms

-MS1-12-7 solves problems requiring statistical processes

-MS1-12-8 applies network techniques to solve network problems

-MS1-12-9 chooses and uses appropriate technology effectively and recognises appropriate times for such use

-MS1-12-10 uses mathematical argument and reasoning to evaluate conclusions, communicating a position clearly to others
+- MS1-12-1 uses algebraic and graphical techniques to evaluate and construct arguments in a range of familiar and unfamiliar contexts - MS1-12-2 analyses representations of data in order to make predictions and draw conclusions - MS1-12-3 interprets the results of measurements and calculations and makes judgements about their reasonableness - MS1-12-4 analyses simple two-dimensional and three-dimensional models to solve practical problems - MS1-12-5 makes informed decisions about financial situations likely to be encountered post-school - MS1-12-6 represents the relationships between changing quantities in algebraic and graphical forms - MS1-12-7 solves problems requiring statistical processes - MS1-12-8 applies network techniques to solve network problems - MS1-12-9 chooses and uses appropriate technology effectively and recognises appropriate times for such use - MS1-12-10 uses mathematical argument and reasoning to evaluate conclusions, communicating a position clearly to others

 The examination will consist of a written paper worth 80 marks.
-The time allowed is 2 hours plus 5 minutes read ng time.
-Section I (10 marks) Section II (70 marks) There will be objective-response questions Questions may contain parts. to the value of 10 marks.
+The time allowed is 2 hours plus 5 minutes reading time.
+Section I (10 marks) Section II (70 marks) There will be objective-response questions to the value of 10 marks.
+Questions may contain parts.
 There will be 30 to 35 items.
 At least two items will be worth 4 or 5 marks

 Task number Task 1 Task 2 Task 3 Task 4 Task

 Nature of task Financial Mathematics project House Plan Project Statistics Project Networking Project component weighting %

 Components Assessment component breakdowns

-Α 15 15 10 10 50
+A 15 15 10 10 50

 Understanding, fluency and communication

 В 10 10 15 15 50

 Problem solving, reasoning and justification

 Task total % 25 25 25 25 100%

-Date due - week beginning 15/12/2019 30/03/2020 28/06/2020 30/08/2020
+Date due - week beginning 14/12/2020 29/03/2021 14/06/2021 16/08/2021

-MS2-12-1 uses detailed algebraic and graphical techniques to critically evaluate and construct arguments in a range of familiar and unfamiliar contexts

-MS2-12-2 analyses representations of data in order to make inferences, predictions and draw conclusions

-MS2-12-3 interprets the results of measurements and calculations and makes judgements about their reasonableness, including the degree of accuracy and the conversion of units where appropriate

-MS2-12-4 analyses two-dimensional and three-dimensional models to solve practical problems

-MS2-12-5 makes informed decisions about financial situations, including annuities and loan repayments

-$MS2 \hbox{-} 12 \hbox{-} 6 \text{ solves problems by representing the relationships between changing quantities in algebraic and graphical forms}$

-MS2-12-7 solves problems requiring statistical processes, including the use of the normal distribution and the correlation of bivariate data MS2-12-8 solves problems using networks to model decision-making in practical problems

-MS2-12-9 chooses and uses appropriate technology effectively in a range of contexts, and applies critical thinking to recognise appropriate times and methods for such use

-MS2-12-10 uses mathematical argument and reasoning to evaluate conclusions, communicating a position clearly to others and justifying a response
+Mathematics Standard 2

+- MS2-12-1 uses detailed algebraic and graphical techniques to critically evaluate and construct arguments in a range of familiar and unfamiliar contexts - MS2-12-2 analyses representations of data in order to make inferences, predictions and draw conclusions - MS2-12-3 interprets the results of measurements and calculations and makes judgements about their reasonableness, including the degree of accuracy and the conversion of units where appropriate - MS2-12-4 analyses two-dimensional and three-dimensional models to solve practical problems - MS2-12-5 makes informed decisions about financial situations, including annuities and loan repayments - MS2-12-6 solves problems by representing the relationships between changing quantities in algebraic and graphical forms - MS2-12-7 solves problems requiring statistical processes, including the use of the normal distribution and the correlation of bivariate data - MS2-12-8 solves problems using networks to model decision-making in practical problems - MS2-12-9 chooses and uses appropriate technology effectively in a range of contexts, and applies critical thinking to recognise appropriate times and methods for such use - MS2-12-10 uses mathematical argument and reasoning to evaluate conclusions, communicating a position clearly to others and justifying a response